MicrosoftDocs/Advertising/advertising/bingads-13/guides/windows-app-uet-sdk.md

 #### Create conversion goals for Microsoft Store ads

+> [!NOTE]
+> The Microsoft Store ads program will soon transition into a new, enhanced version, with exciting new features based on the feedback we heard from customers and developers during our pilot phase.
+As part of this transition, the current campaigns will conclude by May 31, 2024.
+For updates and to raise your interest in being part of our new app promotion experience, please join our [MS Store New App Promotion Experience: Interest List](https://forms.office.com/r/e1fUc5ma71).

 There are some unique steps you’ll need to take to create conversion goals that are specific for Microsoft Store ads.

 1. From the top menu, select **Tools** > **Conversion tracking** > **Conversion goals**.